 Reunite with family and friends and begin to plan the rest of your stay in these beautiful jewels of Southern Nevada and Western Arizona – Laughlin and Bullhead City.
 Be sure to enjoy a well-deserved post-race celebratory meal at one of the over 150 area restaurants, cafés, bakeries and bistros.
 You can choose from an array of fine dining restaurants, bars and clubs on both the Nevada and Arizona sides of the Colorado River or choose the excitement of casino gaming action in one of ten unique Casino Resorts with gorgeous views of the Colorado River and the mountains and roads you recently conquered.
 While you are here you can also enjoy water recreation like speedy watercraft, fishing, kayaking or just cruising along the Colorado.
 You’re just a short drive (or a long run) from exploring Lake Mohave on a pontoon boat available at nearby Katherine’s Landing.
 Both Laughlin and Bullhead City offer a variety of businesses renting all manner of watercraft.
 Arizona offers the Wild West Ghost Town of Oatman a short drive away where the resident burros are always eager to welcome new visitors.
 Drive a bit further and you can explore the city of Lake Havasu with its authentic London Bridge or head way deep underground at the Grand Canyon Caverns, located on historic Route 66 between Kingman and Seligman, AZ.
 Whatever your pleasure, we hope you find the Towns of Laughlin and Bullhead City a welcome relief from your hectic lifestyle and an enjoyable weekend and vacation destination very close to home.
-We’d love for you to try out the many enjoyable diversions and we hope to welcome you back long before next November, when the second annual Laughlin/Bullhead City Half Marathon & 5K happens next year!
+We’d love for you to try out the many enjoyable diversions and we hope to welcome you back long before next December, when the annual Laughlin/Bullhead City Half Marathon & 5/10K will return!

 Christmas Tree Pass